travoroguna/sportsbook-rpc/README.md

 ## How to Generate Code

-1. Ensure you have Go installed
+1. Ensure you have Go and Node.js installed
 2. Run the generation script:

 ```bash